pyarmak/entrada-1x-docs/user/docs/support/kb.md

 # Knowledge Base

-The Administrative Knowledge Base is a first stop for administrative staff who are looking to ask questions related to using Entrada.
-At this point in time we do not have a lot of user-level documentation available at the Consortium level, so our hope is that over time the Knowledge Base serves as a solid source of information for new users within the Entrada Platform.
+If the posted documentation doesn't give you the answer you need, the Administrative Knowledge Base is your next stop to ask questions related to using Entrada.
+Feel free to submit your question and we'll work to answer it.
+Don't be afraid to be the first!
+By asking questions you help us improve our training materials and sometimes even the Entrada platform, which in turn provides all users with a better experience.